clamsproject/aapb-annotations/newshour-namedentity/readme.md

 This could probably be discussed more, but the current tool has actually four separate categories: ProgramTitle, PublicationTitle, ArtworkTitle and WebsiteTitle.
 ProgramTitle is for program and film titles.
 PublicationTitle is for titles of books, book series, journals, newspapers, magazines and other published items.
 ArtworkTitle is for other artworks like paintings, sculptures, albums and songs.

 ### Preparation
-Import the transcripts through brat.
-This tool seems to require a mouse.
-INPUT - transcripts in `.txt` format that match the audio or other information in a video.
+Prepare transcripts in `.txt` format that match the audio or other information in a video in a directory and use the directory to start ([start.sh](https://github.com/clamsproject/aapb-annenv-brat/blob/d481f78ec9aadf5d2f1521301b025a73d5823d26/start.sh)) the brat tool.

 ### How to Annotate
 * **Named Entity Phrase Text** - Text that symbolizes the whole named entity.
 Labelling is done by highlighting words or phrases.